Nuitka/Nuitka/SECURITY.md

 ## Reporting a Vulnerability

-When you email me at kay.hayen@gmail.com with a well defined report, I guarantuee a reaction within 24h, and correction as soon as possible.
-Generally private emails are not acceptable for questions, there I would point to Github, but for sensitive information only, it's great.
+When you email me at `kay.hayen@gmail.com` with a well defined report, I guarantee a reaction within 24h, and correction as soon as possible.
+Generally private emails are not acceptable for questions, there I would point to GitHub, but for sensitive information only, it's great.